dustinpfister/blog_posts/_posts/threejs-data-texture.md

 ## 2 - Animation examples

-Now that I have some basic examples out of the way it is time to go over at least one if not more examples of animated data texture examples.
+Now that I have some basic examples out of the way it is time to go over at least one if not more examples of animated data textures.
+This is where things can get a little involved and confusing when first starting out.
+Also I have found that just with buffer geometry it is a good idea to think more in terms of updating a texture rather than creating a new one on each frame update.
+By reusing the same texture objects over and over agian, but just updating the data from them, this not only results in better performance but I have also run into problems with a loss of context when going in the direction of creating new textures objects over and over again.

 ### 2.1 – Having a helper function that has some kind of for pixel function option